Urgent Care Services

 NHS 111 helps patients to access the right services, at the right time at a time and place that's convenient for them.

 Urgent Treatment Centres

-Due to unprecedented pressures on our NHS services across Lincolnshire it is necessary to change the hours of Louth and Skegness Urgent Treatment Centres.
+Due to unprecedented pressures on our NHS services across Lincolnshire it has been necessary to change the hours of the Louth and Skegness Urgent Treatment Centres.

 From Monday, 23 March 2020 these centres’ opening hours will be different.
-The service will remain the same as it is now but will be open for walk in patients from 8am-10pm every day.
+The service will be open for walk in patients from 8am-10pm every day.
 After 10pm anyone requiring Urgent Care should call NHS111 who will ensure their needs are met.

 Minor Injury Unit

-We are temporarily changing the way patients access care from its minor injury units.
+We are temporarily changing the way patients access care from our Minor Injury Units.

 We are making these changes to ensure patients are looked after in a way that best protects members of the public during this period of immense pressure due to coronavirus.

-There is no longer a walk in service at the Minor Injury Unit at Johnson Community Hospital in Spalding or John Coupland Hospital in Gainsborough , access will now be provided through NHS 111.
+There is no longer a walk in service at the Minor Injury Units at Johnson Community Hospital in Spalding or John Coupland Hospital in Gainsborough.
+Instead, please call NHS 111 to get the help you need.